worace/worace.github.io/_posts/2021-04-13-jar-hell-part-2-jvm-deployment-strategies.md

 ### GraalVM Native Images

-[GraalVM](https://www.graalvm.org/) is an alternative JVM runtime with some really interesting features, one of which is the ability to do Ahead-of-Time compilation of JVM bytecode.
+[GraalVM](https://www.graalvm.org/) is an alternative JVM runtime with some really cool features, one of which is the ability to do Ahead-of-Time compilation of JVM bytecode.

 Traditionally, the JVM uses a JIT compiler to turn bytecode into native machine code at runtime.
 But Graal lets us do this at build time, which opens up the possibility of packaging JVM applications into self-contained, platform-specific executables, called [Native Images](https://www.graalvm.org/reference-manual/native-image/).

 A native image includes all of your application's code, its dependencies, plus the necessary Java Runtime bits like the standard library and the garbage collector.
 It's all there in one standalone binary package, so you don't even need to have `java` installed anymore.

-Because the runtime doesn't have to JIT all your code at startup, the resulting program also starts _much_ faster and requires less memory than traditional JVM programs, making it interesting for use cases like CLI utilities where the JVM previously was not a great fit.
+Because the runtime doesn't have to JIT all your code at startup, the resulting program also starts _much_ faster and requires less memory than traditional JVM programs, making it appealing for use cases like CLI utilities where the JVM previously was not a great fit.

 While JVM CLIs are cool, the Industry is mostly excited about native images for a different reason: **Serverless**.